By: William C. Head, Board-Certified Atlanta DUI Attorney and Drunk Driving Book Author

 Bubba Head is one of the only attorneys in Georgia to have had hands-on experience with the new model for Georgia’s breath test device.
 The GBI restricts where CMI can sell their Intoxilyzer 9000 devices, so Mr. Head had to travel to another state for training.

-Don’t search for lawyers near me and hire the cheap DUI lawyer.
+Don’t search for lawyers and hire a cheap DUI lawyer.
 If you do, expect to get what you paid for.
 Look for Atlanta attorneys who have a reputation for winning when others simply push clients into pleading guilty.
 Our job is to KNOW HOW to beat a DUI.

 Call Today!
 FREE Lawyer Consultation plus Receive Immediate Attention for Your Pending DUI Case.